5. Lord of the Dead, 6. Poems, 7. Murder (This Page), 8. Virgin

 File last modified: 180218

 Go to site main page.

 Go to Aztec History.

 The following text is from Bernardino de Sahagún's Historia General de las Cosas de Nueva España, rendered into English by Arthur J.O.
 Anderson and Charles E. Dibble (Santa Fe, NM 1952, Monographs of the School of American research No. 14, published by the Santa Fe: School of American research and University of Utah).
 This passage comes from Sahagún's Book 3: "The Origin of the Gods" and constitutes Part IV of the monograph, pp. 1-5.

 In this reading, Sahagún's original, XVIth-century Nahuatl spellings (based on XVIth-century Spanish spellings) have been retained to show how Classical Nahuatl actually looks.
 For example, you will notice the use of V and J to represent U and I. Or the use of V/U for HU.
 Or the use of the sign ~ over a vowel instead of writing the letter N after it, a common Spanish abbreviation of the period.
-You will also notice a rather casual interchange between U and O in some vowel combinations —remember that Nahuatl has no vowel corresponding to U. Similarly Ç seems to alternate freely with Z. And you will notice that Sahagún, like his much younger contemporary Shakespeare, is quite inconsistent in his spelling and uses far fewer capital letters than we do today.
+You will also notice a rather casual interchange between U and O in some vowel combinations —remember that Nahuatl has no vowel corresponding to U. Similarly Ç seems to alternate freely with Z. (You may also notice that Sahagún, like his much younger contemporary Shakespeare and like many college students, is quite inconsistent in his spelling and uses far fewer capital letters than we do today.)